pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

 1. Add the Key entity in one of the different available ways:

     1. Add a new key through the Key module UI.
-Select Pantheon Secret as the key provider and your secret name from the dropdown (make sure you select "Sendgrid" as the Key type and "Pantheon" as the Key provider)
+Select Pantheon Secret as the key provider and your secret name from the dropdown (make sure you select "SendGrid" as the Key type and "Pantheon" as the Key provider)

         ![Screenshot of creating a new Key entity with type "Sendgrid" and provider "Pantheon"](../../../images/guides/secrets/add-key.png)